c4lliope/rfcs/021-team-credential-managers/proposal.md

 The full `((var))` syntax will be `((VAR_SOURCE_NAME:SECRET_PATH.SECRET_FIELD))`.

+### `VAR_SOURCE_NAME`

 The `VAR_SOURCE_NAME` segment specifies which named entry under `var_sources` to use for the credential lookup.
 If omitted (along with the `:`), the globally configured credential manager is used.

+### `SECRET_PATH`

 The `SECRET_PATH` specifies the secret to be fetched.
 This can either be a single word (`foo`) or a path (`foo/bar` or `/foo/bar`), depending on what lookup schemes are supported by the credential manager.

-For example, Vault and CredHub have path semantics whereas Kubernetes and Azure KeyVault only support simple names
+For example, Vault and CredHub have path semantics whereas Kubernetes and Azure KeyVault only support simple names.

+Credential managers which support path-based lookup may implement

 If `SECRET_FIELD` is omitted, the credential manager implementation may opt to choose a default field.
 For example, the Vault implementation will read the